 The term SEO is a vast one.
-And if you are new to this, you will take sometime before you get your basics cleared.
+And if you are new to this, it will take some time before you get your basics cleared.

 But do not worry.
 I have a solution for you.
 You can start optimizing your site by working on the on-page SEO.